atmiya0/EECS4461_Team14_Project/Docs/Deliverable4/DEL4B_FinalReport/Team14_FinalReport.md

 Figure 6\.
 Simulation of human domination.

 In Figure 6, bot agents were pushing to inflate topic 1 while human agents started with a random topic.
 When the simulation starts, bot agents tried to push out as much engagement as possible to have the algorithm start recommending topic 1 to users.
 In this instance, the bots failed to manipulate topic 1 to trend.
 Instead what happened is the human agents had enough influence with one another, that human agents were able to overcome bots influence.
-In this state of the model, this trail would be classified as narratives being organically grown (human dominated)
+In this state of the model, this trial would be classified as narratives being organically grown (human dominated)

 We have noticed that this situation appears under a specific set of parameter conditions.
 It primarily occurs when the bot on human influence is lower in relation to human on human influence.
 Additionally, the influence of both algorithms are non-existent.
 Under these conditions, human agents rely more on peer to peer influence rather than algorithmic and bot influence recommendations for topic engagement.
 As a result, humans are engaging with each other with minimal to non-existent manipulation.